moorepants/eme185/content/pages/memos.rst

 needs are provided in Chapter 6, where the first portion explains getting to target specs.

-Suggestions of what may be helpful to include:
+Other items to include:

 - Summary of the problem, i.e. the mission statement.
-- The organized identified needs.
+- The organized identified needs (appendices).
-- The organized target specifications.
+- The organized target specifications (appendices).
 - Reflections on the process and the results.

-Memo 3: Concept Generation [Due: Friday, February 3, 2017]
+Memo 4: Concept Generation [Due: Friday, February 3, 2017]
 ==========================================================

 The purpose of this memo is to summarize your initial exploration of external